Ministry Intern Scheme

 3. Practical service

-We have a full time site manager who will direct the ministry trainee in this.
+We have a full time facilities manager who will direct the ministry intern in this.
 It will involved a combination of setting up/setting down, and any practical tasks around the church site that need doing.

 - Accommodation within walking distance of the church is provided free of charge